ashwin6-dev/Tensorflow-Lyrics-Generator/README.md

 ```

 The model obviously does not produce a whole set of lyrics that make a whole lot of sense, but it manages to string together some short phrases.
-This could be improved by generating at word level instead or using technologies like GPT.
+This could be improved by generating at word level instead, having a much larger dataset or even using technologies like GPT.